Status: UK target

 The interest is very much mutual.
 Banchero is already seen in recruiting circles as a possible Kentucky lean, despite an early scholarship offer from Duke and his family’s close ties to the hometown school, Washington, where his parents were both athletes.

 He also led the Nike league in rebounding despite being a class younger than most of his peers, and he was one of only two players on that circuit to average at least 20 points and 10 rebounds in the regular season.
+He has said distance from home will not be a factor in his college decision.

 “He’s a tough, physical power forward that impacts the game with his rebounding, with his competitiveness, with his physicality, and his ability to score.
 He can score facing the rim.
 He can score with his back to it.
 He’s got good hands, nice touch.
 He’s developing post moves.
 He can make catch-and-shoot jump shots.
 Truth is, he’s one of the more consistent players in the country.
 He always plays with energy.
 He always competes.
 He always rebounds.
 And that’s something that translates to every level.
 You just know what you’re getting from him when he gets on the court.”